07947613070

 Confetti Being Thrown at Merton Register Office

-The venue allows wedding confetti which provides a stunning sequence of photos against a beautiful backdrop.
+The venue allows wedding confetti, which provides a stunning sequence of photos against a beautiful backdrop.

 Merton Register Office FAQs